samar-raj10/brand-ai-audit/brand-ai-readiness-audit/README.md

 ### 2. `crawl-access`

 Checks `robots.txt`, discovers sitemaps, crawls same-origin pages, and records source and rendered content.
-It gives every other skill the same bounded and trustworthy set of observations.
+It gives every other skill the same bounded and trustworthy set of observations.This prevents different skills from making unrelated crawling decisions.

 ### 3. `site-understanding`

 Infers the site type, brand, entities, and page types.
-It lets later checks apply the right rules to the right pages instead of using generic assumptions.
+It lets later checks apply the right rules to the right pages instead of using generic assumptions.For example, product-page specific rules can be applied to product pages instead of treating every page as if it had the same requirements.

 ### 4. `machine-readability`

 Compares source and rendered content and checks headings and extractable text.
-It detects content that people can see but automated systems may not receive.
+It detects content that people can see but automated systems may not receive like Javascript-rendered content.

 ### 5. `entity-fact-audit`